 Content

-Tip: The filter selection is remembered when you return to the conversation overview from a conversation.
+Tip: The filter selection is remembered when you return from a conversation to the conversation overview.

-A customer emailing instead of contacting through the portal, we all know it.
-We therefore make it easier to respond to that kind of mail via Ziggu.
+A customer who emails instead of contacting via the portal is familiar to all of us.
+We therefore make it easier to respond to those types of emails via Ziggu.

-Now the mail appears in the overview under Conversations (at client level, not project level).
-Click to check to move the mail to a conversation.
+The email will now appear in the overview under Conversations (at customer level, not at project level).
+Click on Check to move the email to a conversation.